Perseus: A Simple and Optimal High-Order Method for Variational Inequalities: Convergence Analysis

 \section{Convergence Analysis}

 We present the convergence analysis for our $p^{\textnormal{th}}$-order method (Algorithm~\ref{Algorithm:DE}) and its restarted version (Algorithm~\ref{Algorithm:restart}).
-In particular, we provide the global convergence guarantee for the monotone setting (Theorems~\ref{Thm:monotone-global} and~\ref{Thm:monotone-restart}) and the nonmonotone setting under the Minty condition (Theorems~\ref{Thm:nonmonotone-global} and~\ref{Thm:nonmonotone-restart}).
-Then, we provide the local convergence guarantee for both the monotone and non-monotone settings (Theorems~\ref{Thm:monotone-local} and~\ref{Thm:nonmonotone-local}).
-Finally, we establish the lower bound for the strongly monotone setting under a linear span assumption (Theorem~\ref{Thm:monotone-lower-bound}).
+In particular, we provide the global convergence guarantee (Theorems~\ref{Thm:monotone-global} and~\ref{Thm:monotone-restart}) and local convergence guarantee for the monotone setting (Theorems~\ref{Thm:monotone-local}).
+We analyze the nonmonotone setting under the Minty condition (Theorems~\ref{Thm:nonmonotone-global}).
+Finally, we establish the lower bound for the monotone setting under a linear span assumption (Theorem~\ref{Thm:monotone-lower-bound}).